connectedacademy/watercooler/README.md

 Backend JSON REST and Websocket API for Connected Academy providing endpoints for auth, data access and message posting.

+> Remember to use `npm version` before any push in order to get the Dockerfile to build.

 ## Development

 This app depends on: